-74.( 1)(c) A person-
+74. (1) A person-

-- (i) who or which has been unsuccessful in an urgent request application, an internal appeal to the head of a governmental body or an urgent appeal application; or - (ii) aggrieved by a decision of the head of a governmental body to disallow the late lodging of an interns) appeal in terms of section 6S(3),
+- (a) that has been unsuccessful in an urgent request application, an internal appeal 45 to the head of a governmental body or an urgent appeal application; or - (b) aggrieved by a decision of the head of a governmental body to disallow the late lodging of an internal appeal in terms of section 68(3),

+(2) If an application referred to in subsection (1) is against the granting of a request for 50 access on internal appeal that application must be lodged-

+(a) within 30 days; or

-(b) If an application referred to in paragraph (a) is against the granting of a request for access on internal appeal, that application must be lodged within 30 days or, if an urgent appeal application has been granted in respect of the internal appeal, within 10 working days, after the third party concerned has been notified of the decision to grant the request on internal appeal.
+(b) if an urgent appeal application has been granted in respect of the internal appeal, within 10 working days, after the third party concerned has been notified of the decision to grant the request on internal appeal.

-(2) The Human Rights Commission may appeal by way of an application against a decision of-
+(3) The Human Rights Commission may appeal by way of an application against a 5 decision of-

-- (a) the information officer of a governmental body; or - (b) the head of a governmental body on internal appeal.
+(a) the information officer of a governmental body; or

+(b) the head of a governmental body on internal appeal.

-(3) A third party notified of a decision of the head of a governmental body to disclose information regarding a serious public safety or environmental risk in terms of section 9(5)(a), may appeal by way of an application against the decision within a period of 10 working days after the third patty concerned has been notified of the decision.
+(4) A third party notified of a decision of the head of a governmental body to disclose information regarding a serious public safety or environmental risk in terms of section 10 8(5)(a), may appeal by way of an application against the decision within 10 working days after the third party concerned has been notified of the decision.

-Applications regarding contravention of Part 3
+Applications regarding contraventions of Part 5